akuklev/akuklev/what-are-dependent-types.md

   <dd>A programming language is said be <i>dependently typed</i> if it allows one or several arguments of a function to be used to specify the types of the following arguments or the return type.</dd>
 </dl>

-Above, we only handled the case where an argument of a function (`argc`) is used to specify the type of the following argument (`argv`).
-The definition 1 also mentions the return type, so let us provide an example for this case as well.
+The example of dependently-typed signature of `main()` only illustrtes the case where an argument of a function (`argc`) is used to specify the type of the following argument (`argv`).
+But the definition 1 also mentions the return type, so let us provide an example for this case as well.
 In dependently typed languages, the return type of a function has to be written not at the beginning of a declaration, but at its end.
 For example, a declaration of a function returning an integer looks as follows: `get_count() : int`, where colon (:) separates declarandum `get_count()` and its type `int`.
 That is precisely because the return type of a function can also depend on the arguments:
 ```c
 generate_random_sequence(nat length) : int[length];
 ```